UMAprotocol/protocol/packages/api/src/apps/api/README.md

 ## Usage

 All queries can be made to `http:localhost:${EXPRESS_PORT}` through a POST.
-Example: `curl -X POST localhost:8282/actions` will list availabe actions
+Example: `curl -X POST localhost:8282/actions` will list available actions

 ### Usage with Postman

-Api can be tested with [postman](https://www.postman.com/) through this [link](https://www.getpostman.com/collections/e99f4e09e2443cb31ef4)
+API can be tested with [postman](https://www.postman.com/) through this [link](https://www.getpostman.com/collections/e99f4e09e2443cb31ef4)
-You will need to set your environment variable `host` to your deployment of the api, example `http://localhost:8282`.
+You will need to set your environment variable `host` to your deployment of the API, example `http://localhost:8282`.

 ## Actions